hbowie/practopians/content/core/About the Principles and Values.md

 We make no claims that these principles and values are fixed and immutable; in fact, they are subject to change and improvement.
 And we do not uphold them because they were handed down from some higher authority; we believe them because we make a conscious choice to do so.

-It is because of the foundational nature of these beliefs, their transparent authorship, and our openness to change, that we sometimes speak of the Practical Utopians as a sort of "open-source religion."
+It is because of the foundational nature of these beliefs, their transparent authorship, and our openness to change, that we sometimes speak of The Society for Practical Utopians as a sort of "open-source religion."

 ## Criteria for Inclusion